legosailor/legosailor.github.io/_posts/2021-12-15-Lego-F50-SailGp.md

 The neat thing about Studio is that you can render photo realistic images.
 It was at this point, the club realised I have been building Lego a lot longer than I have been sailing ;)

-{% include figure image_path="/assets/f50/f50_v3.png" alt="F50 photorealistic render" caption="F50 photorealistic render" %}
+{% include figure image_path="/assets/f50/f50_v3.png" alt="F50 photorealistic render" caption="Team Denmark F50 render" %}

 Designing the sail was quite tricky until I found out it was a rigid wing that could be made out of layered plates.
-After a lot of tuning and tweaking and time running out, I exported the parts list to [bricklink.com](https://www.bricklink.com) and ordered the parts
+After a lot of tuning and tweaking and with time running out, I exported the parts list to [bricklink.com](https://www.bricklink.com) and ordered the parts

 {% include figure image_path="/assets/f50/bricklink.png" alt="bricklink order" caption="Bricklink order" %}